ahull002/SB_data_pipeline_mini/README.md

 ### Setup
-To run this project, install it locally using npm:
+To run this project, use the following python packages:

 ```
 * import package